ielizaga/gpcheckintegrity/README.md

 ```

 ## Ongoing work
-- [x] Check table integrity in one database secuentially
+- [x] Check table integrity in one database sequentially
 - [ ] Check table integrity in multiple databases
 - [x] Check table integrity in one database in parallel
 - [x] Check table integrity in just one schema